 SFLA: What’s a common misconception people have about pro-life groups in Catholic schools?

 LC: Either that they exist or are really active.
-The reality is that there are many Catholic schools without a pro-life group and many that have one, will go to the National or local March for Life and not do any other activities that engage their peers.
-We want to identify those motivated students and activate them to do more to meaningfully reach their peers with the reality of abortion, it’s life-affirming alternatives, and connect them with local pro-life resources like a pregnancy resource center.
+The reality is that there are many Catholic schools without a pro-life group and many that have one, will go to the National or local National Pro-Life March and not do any other activities that engage their peers.
+We want to identify those motivated students and activate them to do more to meaningfully reach their peers with the reality of abortion, it’s life-affirming alternatives, and connect them with local pro-life resources like a pregnancy help organization.

 Another misconception is that these students don’t have to do any education with their peers, because there is a widespread assumption that every student attending a Catholic school is pro-life.
 That is not a reality.
 There are students who are not pro-life or who grew up pro-life and start to question why they are pro-life.
 That is why these students must reach their peers.
 Every Catholic student at these schools should learn to articulate effectively why they are pro-life and be able to defend their view point compassionately.